annebeaubien/annebeaubien.github.io/Content/recipes/norwegian_waffles.md

 image: Images/norwegian_waffles_(vaffler).jpg
 date: 2012-04-22 00-30
 tags:
 description: This recipe is the inspiration for the website’s name.
 Heart shaped waffles are a popular snack in Norway.
-One of the first Norwegian recipes I ever learned was this one and it was taught to me by my fiancé, a real waffle loving Norwegian.
+One of the first Norwegian recipes I ever learned was this one and it was taught to me by my husband, a real waffle loving Norwegian.
 ---
 In a village an hour outside of Oslo is a snow-covered, two story home with large windows and a long kitchen with lots of cupboard doors.
 Taped to the inside of one of those many cupboard doors is a yellowed piece of paper that has been there for nearly 20 years.
 On this piece of paper an 8 year old boy scribbled out his favorite recipe (oppskrift).
-As you have no doubt by now guessed, that recipe was for Norwegian waffles (vaffler), and the little boy is now my fiancé.
+As you have no doubt by now guessed, that recipe was for Norwegian waffles (vaffler), and the little boy is now my husband.
+I made a few modifications to that recipe.
+We bake with monk fruit sugar and use almond milk in our house but you can use regular sugar and milk.
+I added salt because I think this recipe was originally writen using salted butter.
+I also changed the vanilla sugar into vanilla extract because vanilla sugar is not easy to find outside of Norway.

 **Makes:** 8 waffles